The Doubting Game

 “I think he said Gamma Alpha Gamma,” said Brok.

 Kev disappeared and Arag doubted that he had disappeared, thus bringing Kev right back to where he was before he disappeared.
 “What the?” said Kev.
 Kev disappeared.
-Arag brought him right back, wondering if maybe he was wrong that Kev did not disappear.
+Arag brought him right back, wondering if maybe he was wrong that Kev had disappeared.
 However, he did not doubt that Kev did not disappear.

 Kev sat down and ordered a green tea.
 Arag remembered his green tea and took a sip.
 He heard children laughing and then a voice.